 Scenes with vivid colors

 HDR can certainly bring some vibrancy to otherwise lifeless colors in a scene.
 But if you're dealing with colors that are already very much alive, HDR can make them look garish.
-Be careful not to overdue the color saturation.
+Be careful not to overdo the color saturation.